Rathod-shubhamm/scilab-funcitions/README.md

 Contribute to the open-source Scilab ecosystem by implementing missing or custom functions.

 🚧 Work in Progress
 This repository is actively maintained and under development.
-More functions, test cases, and documentation will be added soon!